bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/log.rst

 Log Module Use Case Example
 ---------------------------

-Useful logging backends could be logging to a web service or to encrypted files.
+Useful logging back ends could be logging to a web service or to encrypted files.

 .. note::